absurdtiger/pythonthings/pwn/README.md

 - `info function` finds function addresses but it's a bit of a dump
   - most of pwn is not finding function addresses anyway unless libc
 - in the event that gdb is annoying and won't give you the offset use a diff disassembler like IDA or binaryninja
+- test altered GOT addresses in gdb by setting breakpoints, and using `set {int} 0xaddrone=0xaddrtwo`

 ### more about registers